-Once inside the park the drivers are confined to two roads including a section of old U.S. Highway 101 which runs north to south within the park.
-Old U.S. Highway 101 has a few challenging spots for RVs and trailers to navigate toward the northern portion of the park where they will find hairpin turns after passing the campground turnout.
-The road leading to the campground area has several curves that are long and not too hard to navigate whether driving a RV or trailer.
-Inside the campground the one-way road winds through eight interconnected loops with an occasional curve that might be hard for larger RVs and trailers to maneuver.
+Once inside the park, the drivers are confined to two roads, including a section of Old US Highway 101, which runs north to south.
+Old US Highway 101 has a few challenging spots for RVs and trailers to navigate toward the northern portion of the park, where drivers will find hairpin turns after passing the campground turnout.
+The road leading to the campground area has several curves that are long and not too tricky to navigate, whether driving in an RV or while towing a trailer.
+Inside the campground, the one-way road winds through eight interconnected loops with an occasional curve that might be hard for larger RVs and trailers to maneuver.

 Campgrounds and parking in Beverly Beach State Park

 The campground at Beverly Beach State Park consists of more than 250 campsites in eight interconnected loops.
 There are 53 full-hookup campsites perfect for RVs and trailers.
 Of these, 27 sites are furnished with cable television hookups.
 In addition, the campground has 76 campsites with electrical and water hookups.
 The campground features 32 pull-through sites, which are ideal for larger RVs and trailers.
 There are another 128 campsites for tents and 21 yurts.
 You can enjoy a fresh meal anytime since each campsite is furnished with a picnic table and a fire ring.
 Showers and restrooms are within walking distance.
 Campsites have a paved parking pad, but leveling devices may be needed.
 There is a dump station located at the entrance of the campground.
 RVs and trailers should not dump a full holding tank at the campsites with full hookups.
 Campers are encouraged not to leave trash in the bathrooms and use the dumpsters as well as the recycling center located near the entrance of the campground.
 Pets are welcome to join you during your stay, but remember to keep them on a six-foot leash.
 Generator use is allowed during the day.